RealTimeLogic/Xedge4Zephyr/README.md

 [00:01:00.260,000] <inf> xedge_main: Uptime: 60 seconds
 ```

-**Note:** You see the xcfg.bin error since you have so far not created this file using the Xedge IDE.
+**Note:** You see the `xcfg.bin` error because you have not yet created this file using the Xedge IDE.
+On the initial startup, you will also see a file system error before the simulator performs a clean format of the disk.
+This is expected the first time you run the image, and it can also happen again if you delete the build directory and rebuild.

 To verify that Xedge is running and accessible, open a **separate terminal** and run: